-HCA Mission Hospital's Virtual Clinic was especially valuable during North Carolina's 2017-2018 flu season, keeping patients out of the ED where they could spread or acquire highly contagious illnesses.
-Using an adaptive online process to determine what signs and symptoms patients had, and prescribing medications that are sent directly to their pharmacy of choice, patients were treated at home, usually within 30 minutes to an hour.

-Now more than ever, telehealth has a vital role to limit patients' exposure to COVID-19 and receive high-quality healthcare services from home.
+- HCA Mission Hospital's Virtual Clinic was especially valuable during North Carolina's 2017-2018 flu epidemic, keeping patients out of the ED where they could spread or acquire highly contagious illnesses.
+Using an adaptive online process to determine what signs and symptoms patients had, and prescribing medications that are sent directly to their pharmacy of choice, patients were treated at home, usually within 30 minutes to an hour. - Now understanding the potential impact of the spread of infectious diseases, telehealth has a vital role in limiting patients' exposure while providing high quality healthcare services from home.

 Telehealth services allow patients to have options in how they receive their healthcare.

-- Among the many remote populations to benefit from video visits are veterans, who often can't or don't want to travel to the nearest VA hospital.
-A 2014 study found that over a two-year span, veterans using the center's telehealth platform saved the hospital more than \$330,000 in reimbursements simply by cutting more than 770,000 travel miles by veterans.
-In addition, the overall satisfaction rate among veterans stood at 96%.
-4 - Long wait times have been a persistent issue for families waiting to see an autism specialist, with waits often exceeding a year.
+• Among the many remote populations to benefit from video visits are veterans, who often can't or don't want to travel to the nearest VA hospital.
+A 2016 study found that telehealth medicine utilized by the VA resulted in travel savings of 145 miles and 142 minutes per visit.
+As telehealth volumes increased over the course of the study, the ultimate travel pay savings were 3.5% of total travel pay disbursement for the year.
+This demonstrates a significant way for hospitals to save money, while increasing convenience for Veterans.
+In 2022, another study found that 93% of Veteran patients with chronic pain were satisfied by telehealth visits, with an 82% reduction in missed appointments.
+This demonstrates how telehealth benefits the time of not just patients, but healthcare workers as well due to the reduction of missed appointments.

+- Long wait times have been a persistent issue for families waiting to see an autism specialist, with waits often exceeding a year.
 Telehealth reduces wait time and improves care for children living with autism in remote areas.
-The FDA has approved a new mobile health platform that will help doctors diagnose autism at an earlier age, enabling them to develop more effective and impactful treatment programs and reducing long-term costs.

-Telehealth saves the sometimes significant travel expenses for patients who live in rural areas and must travel long distances for routine follow-up care.
-Similarly, this may decrease the amount of lost wages for hourly workers or missed days of school for children.

-More than 80% of U.S. healthcare providers and patients are satisfied with video-based care as a means of reaching people in rural locations, with satisfaction increasing during the COVID-19 pandemic.
-5
+The FDA has approved a new mobile health platform that will help doctors diagnose autism at an earlier age, enabling them to develop more effective and impactful treatment programs and reducing long-term costs. - Telehealth saves the sometimes significant travel expenses for patients who live in rural areas and must travel long distances for routine follow-up care.
+Similarly, this may decrease the amount of lost wages for hourly workers or missed days of school for children. - More than 80% of U.S. healthcare providers and patients are satisfied with video-based care as a means of reaching people in rural locations, with satisfaction increasing during the COVID-19 pandemic.